esl/MongooseIM/doc/modules/mod_event_pusher_rabbit.md

 section).
 When a worker sends a message to a RabbitMQ server it waits for a confirmation from the server before it starts to process next message.
-This approach allows to introduce backpressure on a RabbitMQ server connection cause the server can reject messages when it's overloaded.
+This approach allows to introduce backpressure on a RabbitMQ server connection cause the server can reject/not confirm messages when it's overloaded.
 On the other hand it can cause performance degratation.

 ### Worker selection strategy